 Table 3.
 Isolation and genotyping of VTEC strains from the PCR-positive sprout enrichment cultures.
 The green boxes indicate the correct results, in agreement with the true value reported on the top of each column.
 The red boxes indicate the wrong or missing results.
-ND indicates that the test was not done (ND).
+The white boxes indicates that the test was not done.